Kannan171/tp/docs/UserGuide.md

    For **Linux**:
    Open the Terminal app (you can find it in Applications).

-1. Type cd followed by the folder where you saved `teamsync.jar`, then press Enter
+1. Type cd followed by the folder path of where you saved `teamsync.jar`, then press Enter<br>

-   **Example**: `cd Downloads`
+   **Example**: `cd C:\Users\Downloads`

-1. Then type: `java -jar teamsync.jar` and press Enter.
+1. Type `java -jar teamsync.jar` and press Enter.
 TeamSync should open in a few seconds.

-1. You can use TeamSync by typing the command in the command box and pressing Enter to execute it.
+1. You can use TeamSync by typing the command in the command box and pressing Enter to execute it.<br>
    **Example**: Typing `help` and pressing Enter will open the help window.

 1. Refer to the [Commands](#commands) section below for details of each command.